-9.30am – Breakfast at Common Man Roasters
+9.30am – MUST DO IN SINGAPORE NO. 1: Breakfast at Common Man Roasters

 Our menu favourites at Common Man Roasters in Singapore: The Turkish Breakfast, Phyllo-wrapped soft-boiled organic egg, crispy feta, fresh cucumber & tomatoes, olives & hummus with pita bread.
 Common Man Fluffy Pancakes, with caramelized banana, walnuts, berry coulis and salted caramel sauce.

 11.30m – 5pm – MUST DO IN SINGAPORE No. 2: Join a Hop On Hop Off City Tour on your Singapore layover

 Without a doubt, the most efficient way of seeing the “highlights” version of Singapore when you’re time poor, is to hop on a hop-on-hop off bus tour.
 The world’s only island city-state is a mere 278 square miles; meaning it’s small, compact and possible to get a glimpse into what Singapore has to offer in a relatively short period of time.

 Best things to do in Singapore during your City Tour: